Village of Pawling Pedestrian Plan, Pawling, New York

 - Encourage Complete Streets approaches with local, County, and State partners.

-- Work closely with County Public Works on their Universal Accessibility program to improve walking connections on County roads.
+- Work closely with County Public Works on their Universal Accessibility program to improve infrastructure for walking on County roads.

 - Continue our pedestrian plans in coordination with local municipalities.